STEMI (ST Elevation Myocardial Infarction): Diagnosis, ECG, Criteria, and Management

 Mortality in STEMI

 Mortality in STEMI has also declined dramatically in the past decades.
-In-hospital mortality is now 5% and 1-year mortality is 7–18%.
+In-hospital mortality is currently 5% and 1-year mortality is 7–18%.
 Roughly 70% of patients with STEMI are men.
-Women, on the other hand, have a longer delay from symptom onset to first medical contact and women are also less likely to receive evidence-based interventions, such as PCI and fibrinolysis.
-Women also tend to present with atypical symptoms more frequently than men.
+Women, on the other hand, have a longer delay from symptom onset to first medical contact, and women are also less likely to receive evidence-based interventions, such as PCI and fibrinolysis.
+To some extent, this may be explained by the fact that women tend to present with atypical symptoms more frequently than men (Smilowitz et al.).
+Almost one in four patients with STEMI have diabetes, which also confers an increased risk of complications (e.g. heart failure) and death (both in the acute setting and the long term).
+Elderly and patients with renal disease are also less likely to receive recommended interventions, despite evidence of benefit from such measures.

 Acute and long-term complications of acute STEMI